-- Calibration data from Transponder are regularly acquired and archived for re-processing.
-Calibration results will be provided in the next reports. - Due to the regional mission scenario the calibration performances over the Brazilian rain forest are not available because that area is not covered by the ESA ground station.
-The chance to install a new station to cover the calibration site is under investigation as well as the possibility to use stable ice area in Greenland to monitor the instrument calibration.

-• The Ocean Calibration monitoring is performed by ECMWF.
-Sigma Bias level was stable (overall relative bias -0.39 db, was -0.36 db).
-Inter-node and inter-beam (mainly mid versus the for/aft beam) dependencies are similar to that of cycle 111, and as function of incident angle the bias is quite flat, Average bias level remained almost unaltered being less negative to that for nominal data in 2000.
+- Calibration data from Transponder cannot be used since January 2005 onwards.
+This is due to a hardware failure on the transponder.
+The repair of such device is under evaluation by ESA.
+The calibration data acquired until 2005 will be re-processed with TOSCA (Tool for Scatterometer Calibration) and the results will be provided in this report when available. - Due to the regional mission scenario the calibration performances over the Brazilian rain forest are not available because that area is not covered by the ESA ground station.
+The chance to install a new station to cover the calibration site is still under investigation as well as the possibility to use stable ice area in Greenland or Antarctic to monitor the instrument calibration. - The Ocean Calibration monitoring is performed by ECMWF.
+Average backscatter bias level is slightly more negative compared to cycle 117 (-0.72 dB, was -0.84 dB) being about 0.25 dB more negative that for nominal data in 2000.
+The situation is similar to that of one year ago, and is likely induced by seasonal variations.
+Therefore, the method of ocean calibration will probably only provide accurate information on calibration levels for globally averaged data, for which seasonal effects are filtered out.
+Inter-node and inter-beam dependencies are similar to that of cycle117, i.e. displaying a large asymmetry between the for/aft and mid beam for ascending tracks at higher incidence angles.